oneaniket/git/readme.md

 > * git commit -m "meaningful msg"

 ### 05. Check changes in the file
-> * git diff    # git diff will show the changes between staging area and working area.
+> * git diff    # git diff will show the changes between last commit and current working area
 > * git diff --staged # To view the changes from staging area

 ### 06. Adding a remote repository